 - Now heat ghee in a wok and add the grated carrots.
 Fry them for 5-8 minutes and put the cardamom powder.

-- Then add the milk and cook under slow flame until the milk evaporates.
+- Then add the reduced milk and cook under slow flame until the milk evaporates.
 Keep on stirring in between to avoid sticking to the pan.

 - Now add the sugar and grated khoya.
 Allow to mix them evenly with other ingredients while continuously stirring it.